athomasq/athomasq.github.io/about.md

 I have expert-level knowledge of modern data businesses: data pipelines (acquire/evaluate, structure/transform, research/apply, deliver/deploy), data and API-first business models (subscription, marketplace, broking, co-ops, give-to-get, DaaS, platforms, infrastructure, glue), data usage in finance and other industries, data supply chains, data and information advantages (speed, accuracy, coverage, uniqueness, quality), data valuation and monetization, data methods (storage, compute, analytics, dataviz, AI/ML, human-in-the-loop), managing data science and data engineering teams, data-driven decision making, and the limitations of data.
 That's a lot of words.

+## Limits

+While I believe in the ability of markets, technology and data to make the world a better place, I'm also keenly aware of their limitations.

+Data can be noisy, messy, incomplete or irrelevant; more dangerously, it can be misleading, invasive, biased or falsified.
+Markets can be imperfect, incomplete, non-competitive, regulated, corrupt, captured, rigged or otherwise flawed.
+Technology is vulnerable to incompetence, malice, misuse, indifference, bias and unforeseen consequences.

+The optimist (and trader) in me says that every inefficiency is an opportunity; the humanist in me cares for the individuals affected by these inequities.
+It's important to strike a balance.

 ## Contact

-If you're interested in any of the above topics or if you just want to chat, I welcome your [emails](mailto:athos1@gmail.com), though I can't always guarantee a prompt reply.
+If you're interested in any of the above topics or if you just want to chat, [email me]!
+My email philosophy is essentially the same as Patrick McKenzie's, which you can find [here](https://www.kalzumeus.com/standing-invitation).

 I'm also on [Twitter](https://twitter.com/athomasq) and [LinkedIn](https://www.linkedin.com/in/athomasq).

 I occasionally invest small amounts in early-stage startups, especially when they intersect with the themes above.
 If you're a startup founder looking for either advice or investment, [email me].